Alcohol and the Kindling Effect

 Delirium Tremens

-Delirium tremens (DT) is a severe withdrawal symptom that can occur around d 3 days after the last drink of alcohol.
+Delirium tremens (DT) is a severe withdrawal symptom that can occur around 3 days after the last drink of alcohol, with an 8% mortality rate.
+The kindling effect increases the risk of delirium tremens, which can be fatal if not treated properly.
 Symptoms of DT mirror those of mental illness, including hallucinations, paranoia, delusions, body tremors, irritability, severe fatigue, rapid mood swings, fever, loss of appetite, and chest pain.

 There are many reasons why people relapse, including:

-• Withdrawal symptoms- As mentioned previously, the withdrawal symptoms associated with alcohol sobriety are uncomfortable at best and dangerous at worst.
+• Withdrawal symptoms: As mentioned previously, the withdrawal symptoms associated with alcohol sobriety are uncomfortable at best and dangerous at worst.
 Many people feel as though the withdrawal symptoms, which can last up to a few weeks after the last dose, are too difficult to manage.
-Taking another fix of alcohol relieves them of the intense withdrawal symptoms, which is relapse.
+Taking another fix of alcohol relieves them of the intense withdrawal symptoms.

-• Recovery plan- Other than a strong support system, there are many factors to a recovery plan after rehab.
-This could include weekly therapy sessions, attending 12-step meetings, and caring for physical and emotional health.
-Part of the long-term recovery plan would also be practicing a healthy diet, proper sleep hygiene, personal hygiene, maintaining a job, and having a safe place to live.
-Failure to engage in a strong recovery plan can lead to relapse.
+• Recovery plan: A recovery plan after rehab could include weekly therapy sessions, attending 12-step meetings, and caring for physical and emotional health, including practicing a healthy diet, proper sleep hygiene, personal hygiene, maintaining a job, and having a safe place to live.

-• Triggers- A trigger could be a smell, a person, a video clip- anything.
-It could remind a person of something that happened a long time ago that may be at the root of the addictive behaviors today.
-Reliving traumas is a very disturbing occurrence that, if not dealt with correctly, can cause a relapse.
+• Triggers: A trigger could be a smell, a person, a video clip, or anything that reminds a person of something from the past that may be at the root of their addictive behaviors.
+Reliving traumas is very disturbing, and, if not dealt with correctly, can cause a relapse.

-• Mental health- Some alcoholics struggle with co-occurring mental health issues such as bipolar disorder, depression, or schizophrenia.
-Taking care of the mental health issue with a competent therapist/psychiatrist makes it very possible to retain sobriety.
+• Mental health: Some alcoholics struggle with co-occurring mental health issues such as bipolar disorder, depression, or schizophrenia.
+Treating the mental health issue with a competent therapist/psychiatrist makes it possible to retain sobriety.
 However, without addressing their mental health conditions, many people end up relapsing.

-The obvious way to avoid the kindling effect is by retaining your sobriety with a strong support system and a solid recovery plan.
-Because relapse is part of the recovery process for most recovery alcoholics, avoiding too many relapses may not be feasible.
-In that case, it is imperative for the alcoholic to receive treatment as early as possible after each relapse to prevent further damage.
+The best way to avoid the kindling effect is by retaining your sobriety with a strong support system and a solid recovery plan.
+Since relapse is part of the recovery process for most alcoholics, it may be difficult to avoid too many relapses.
+If relapses do occur, it is imperative for the alcoholic to receive treatment as early as possible after each relapse to prevent further damage.

 Check your insurance